 - (3) Proof of service must be filed with the court within one business day after service. - (C) Oral Notice.
 If oral notice of the order is made by a law enforcement officer as described in MCL 691.1813(3), proof of the notification must be filed with the court by the law enforcement officer within one business day after the notification. - (D) Respondent Responsibilities. - (1) Not later than one business day after the respondent receives a copy of the extreme risk protection order or has actual notice of the order, the respondent must do one of the following: - (a) File with the court that issued the order one or more documents or other evidence verifying that all of the following are true: - (i) All firearms previously in the respondent's possession or control were surrendered to or seized by the local law enforcement agency designated under MCL 691.1809(1)(g), or, if allowed as ordered by the court, to a licensed firearm dealer on the list prepared under MCL 691.1818. - (ii) Any concealed pistol license was surrendered to the county clerk as required by the order and MCL 28.428. - (iii) At the time of the verification, the respondent does not have any firearms or a concealed pistol license in the respondent's possession or control. - (b) File with the court that issued the order one or more documents or other evidence verifying that both of the following are true: - (i) At the time the order was issued, the respondent did not have a firearm or concealed pistol license in the respondent's possession or control. - (ii) At the time of the verification, the respondent does not have a firearm or concealed pistol license in the respondent's possession or control. - (2) Failure to File.
-The clerk of the court must review the proof of service filed with the court and determine whether the respondent has complied with the filing requirements of subrule (D)(1).
-If the respondent has not complied with the filing requirements of subrule (D)(1), the clerk and the court must take the following actions:
+The clerk of the court must review the proof of service filed with the court and determine whether the respondent has complied with the filing requirements of subrule (D)(l).
+If the respondent has not complied with the filing requirements of subrule (D)(l), the clerk and the court must take the following actions:

 - (a) Clerk of the Court.
-The clerk of the court must notify the local law enforcement agency identified in MCL 691.1809(1)(g) of the failure to comply with the filing requirements.
-If this notice is provided, the clerk of the court must again notify the local law enforcement agency when the respondent has complied with the filing requirements. - (b) Court.
+The clerk of the court must notify the local law enforcement agency identified in MCL 691.1809(1)(g) and the assigned judge of the failure to comply with the filing requirements.
+If this notice is provided, the clerk of the court must again notify the local law enforcement agency and the assigned judge when the respondent has complied with the filing requirements. - (b) Court.
+The court must hold a compliance hearing not later than five (5) days after the restrained individual has been served with the order or receives actual notice of the order.
+If at the compliance hearing the restrained individual fails to appear or has failed to comply with the filing requirements of subrule (D)(1), the court must issue a bench warrant and issue a search warrant to seize any firearms and may hold the individual in direct contempt of court.
 The court must issue either a bench warrant or an order to show cause to initiate contempt proceedings as identified in MCR 3.721.
-If issuing an order to show cause, the hearing must be scheduled within 5 days of the date the proof of service is filed with the court.
-The court may recall the bench warrant or cancel the order to show cause if the respondent makes the required filings identified in subrule (D)(1).
+If issuing an order to show cause, the hearing must be held scheduled within 5 days of the date the proof of service is filed with the court.
+The court may recall the bench warrant or cancel the order to show cause cancel the hearing if the respondent makes the required filings identified in subrule (D)(1).
 If the respondent fails to appear for the show cause hearing, the court must issue a bench warrant.